HAKORADev/VODER/Guide.md

 **For STS (Voice Conversion):**

 - Base and target should have similar audio characteristics
-- If base is phone-quality, target should also be phone-quality
+- If base is phone‑quality, target should also be phone‑quality
 - Very short clips (under 2 seconds) may not convert well
 - Very long clips (over 5 minutes) may cause memory issues
 - Clear speech converts better than expressive/emphatic speech